sunpy/sunpy/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature request
+about: Suggest an idea for us to implement!
+---

 <!-- This comments are hidden when you submit the issue, so you do not need to remove them! -->
 <!-- Please be sure to check out our contributing guidelines, https://github.com/sunpy/sunpy/blob/master/CONTRIBUTING.rst. -->
 <!-- Please be sure to check out our code of conduct, https://github.com/sunpy/sunpy/blob/master/CODE_OF_CONDUCT.rst. -->